A Financial POA Cannot Make Medical Decisions

 Why Two Documents Are Necessary

-Arizona separates financial authority from healthcare authority for good reason.
-The skills, judgment, and trust required for each role can be very different.
-You might want your spouse to handle your finances but a medically knowledgeable sibling to make healthcare decisions.
-Or you might want the same person for both, but the law requires you to say so in two separate documents.
+The law separates financial authority from healthcare authority for good reason.
+The skills, judgment, and trust required for each role can differ.
+You might want your spouse to handle finances but a sibling to make healthcare decisions.

-A comprehensive estate plan in Arizona typically includes a durable financial power of attorney (covered by this article) and a healthcare directive under A.R.S.
-36-3221, which combines your living will preferences with the appointment of a healthcare agent.
-Together, these documents cover both sides of incapacity planning.
+A complete estate plan typically includes a durable financial power of attorney and a healthcare directive under A.R.S.
+36-3221.
+The healthcare directive combines your living will preferences with a healthcare agent appointment.